repl-acement/editors/BACKGROUND.md

 ## What the new editor should be
 - Simple install, batteries included
-- Clojure and shadow-cljs, default configs out of the box
+- Clojure with default configs out of the box

 ### Elegant
 Adopt a stylish, modern look and feel.
 Nice fonts and CSS.
 Light and dark themes.